 No. 28: British Aircraft Carriers

 The British Eastern Fleet gets a carrier force that can stand up to the Japanese First Air Fleet, making stand-up carrier battles in the Indian Ocean possible.
 The Brits are still flying Fulmars and Albacores, and add some Skuas and Rocs.
 There are 25 new die-cut and silky-smooth pieces plus scenarios for Eastern Fleet Second Edition.
-This volume has not been released.
+This volume is available now, quantities are limited.